Why firms need financing can vary, from expanding locations to hiring staff to financing renovations.

 Expanding a Business

-You’ve heard the phrase, “it takes money to make money.”
+You’ve heard the phrase, “It takes money to make money.”
 If you’ve established yourself in your industry and gained brand recognition, it could be a good move to keep building on what’s working.

 Here are 8 reasons why funding is important for a business:

-1. Pivot Course
+1. Chart a New Course

-2. Bolster Your Online Presence
+2. Bolster Online Presence

 3. Buy Equipment